 The purpose of the review will be to determine whether the licensing authority should take any action in relation to the licence.
-If action is justified, the options open to the licensing authority are: -
+If action is justified, the options open to the licensing authority are:

-- (a) add, remove or amend a licence condition imposed by the licensing authority; - (b) exclude a default condition imposed by the Secretary of State or Scottish Ministers (e.g. opening hours) or remove or amend such an exclusion; - (c) suspend the premises licence for a period not exceeding three months; and - (d) revoke the premises licence.
+- Add, remove or amend a licence condition imposed by the licensing authority; - Exclude a default condition imposed by the Secretary of State or Scottish Ministers (e.g. opening hours) or remove or amend such an exclusion; - Suspend the premises licence for a period not exceeding three months; and - Revoke the premises licence.

-In determining what action, if any, should be taken following a review, the licensing authority must have regard to the principles set out in section 153 of the Act, as well as any relevant representations.
+In determining what action, if any, should be taken following a review, the licensing authority must have regard to the principles set out in section 153 of the Gambling Act 2005, as well as any relevant representations.